fishhead2567/MazeGeneratorApp/README.md

 * Enable panning on the maze.
 * Allow the view to be tied to the player solver.
 * Substantially reduce the hackiness of the rendering
+* Integrate MazeToObj with the visualizer

 Changelog
 ---
+**V.11**

+-Added command line options to convert a maze to an obj file for use with 3d engines.

 **V.1**

 -Initial commit.